-The only way to consistently (and cost-effectively) get results from your marketing is to make sure your words sell.
+The only way to consistently and cost-effectively get results from your marketing is to make sure your words sell.

-Because after 8 years in the industry, I’ve seen it happen too many times: schools, clubs and teachers with standout services and glowing reviews watering down their work with words that make them sound like everyone else.
+Because after 8 years in the industry, I’ve seen it happen too many times: schools, clubs and teachers with standout services and glowing reviews water down their work with words that make them sound like everyone else.

 And so when sales are slow, they pour time and energy they don’t have into trialling new platforms, searching for new strategies and gambling on ads in the hope that *something* will stick.